Kaaba and Masjid-al-Haram

 Kaaba is covered with ornate black and gold silk fabric – Kisva (Kiswah).
 This is enormous, 670 kg heavy cloth, which may contain up to 15 kg of gold.
 Kisva is replaced every year during the Hajj.

 It is possible that this tradition started before Islam – a silken veil over a local shrine has been mentioned aready before the Christian era – and already then it was replaced once per year.

 Outside, into the eastern corner of Kaaba is built the Black Stone (Al-Ħajaru l-Aswad).

 This is black stone, 20 by 16 cm large, polished by millions of hands.
-Earlier it was considered that this is meteorite, also some local traditions see the stone as a link between heaven and earth.
-Lately though many specialists think, that this is not meteorite but rather very dark agate or other local material.
+Earlier it was considered that this is a meteorite, also some local traditions see the stone as a link between heaven and earth.
+Lately, though many specialists think, that this is not a meteorite but rather very dark agate or other local material.
 Stories tell that stone floats in water.

 This mysterious stone was brought here as a sacred, very important relic of some earlier religions.
 Most likely it was revered similar to the reverence to many unusual natural objects – old trees, powerful springs, large stones, and unusual rock formations.

 According to Muslim legend the Black Stone was brought to the shrine in Mecca sometimes around 2130 BC by an angel, who told that this stone fell from the sky in the nearby Abu Qubays hill.

 It was built into the wall of Kaaba earlier – but it is known that also Muhammad built it into the eastern corner of Kaaba in 605 AD, during the repairs.